What is GCash?

 1.1 How do I get a GCash Mastercard?

-The easiest way to get one is via 7-11 or via Robinson’s Business Center as they sell these over the counter.
-The second easiest way is by ordering it in-app.
-The card costs 150 and you need to buy it via Pay Bills > Payment Solution > GCash Mastercard.
+The easiest way to get one is by ordering it in-app.
+The card costs 210 and you need to buy it via Pay Bills > Payment Solution > GCash Mastercard.
+You may also get these via convenience stores or via Robinson’s Business Center when available.

-You then need to take note of the reference number as it’s needed in the delivery form here or you can also click on the “Order Online” button under the ATM Withdrawal section.
-The expected delivery time is around 5-7 working days.
+Once you’ve paid the amount, you then need to take note of the reference number.
+You will need to enter your delivery address and other details under the ATM Withdrawal section.
+The expected delivery time is around 10 working days.
 For more details, you can check out my GCash Mastercard how-to post.

 2. Cashing out via Partner Outlet

 When cashing out using this option, you will need to go to the supported cash-out outlets below, fill out a form and show a valid ID.
 There may be some fees when cashing out with some partners.
-Once they have processed the cash-out, you will receive an SMS confirmation as well as the cash in the app.
+Once they have processed the cash-out, you will be receiving an SMS that asks for your MPIN as confirmation.
+Once done, you will be able to claim your cash.

 3. Cashing out via Bank Transfers